breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 </html>
 ```

 Remember, Bootstrap is just a stylesheet.
 That’s why it is very simple to include in your website.
-You use the `<link>` tag to include the styles, and, optionally, use the javascript `<script>` tag to include the Bootstrap Javascript files.
+You use the `<link>` tag to include the styles, and, optionally, use the JavaScript `<script>` tag to include the Bootstrap JavaScript files.

-The Bootstrap Javascript functionality requires the Popper Javascript library to be included first.
+The Bootstrap JavaScript functionality requires the Popper JavaScript library to be included first.
 You don’t need to know the details about this yet.
 Just include the JS libraries using the script tag and later you will understand.

 > 🔗 Here you can find some [great Bootstrap files to get you started.](https://getbootstrap.com/docs/5.2/getting-started/introduction/)